-The programme is designed for existing and aspiring urban real estate practitioners, both those who want to study full time and those who want to work whilst studying.
-The programme provides the founding base of knowledge for those looking to go on to practice in the management and valuation of commercial real estate and also commercial real estate agency.
+The programme provides the founding base of knowledge for those looking to go on to practice in the management and valuation of commercial real estate, and also commercial real estate agency.
 It is also suited to those looking to work in the real estate development sector.
 The programme is suitable for both those looking to change career direction and also school/college leavers looking to pursue a career in real estate.

-A project module is compulsory for all students, with the difference that only Apprenticeship Scheme students study the Work Based Learning Project module (PRJ6WBL), and only non-apprenticeship students study the Undergraduate Project module (PRJ6PRO).
+A project module is compulsory for all students, with the difference that only Apprenticeship Scheme students study the Work Based Learning Project module (PRJ6PLW), and only non-apprenticeship students study the Undergraduate Project module (PRJ6PRO).